-If you have a septic tank, you also know there are occasional issues involved in keeping it a healthy one, such as regular maintenance and periodic pumping.
-What you may not know is that there are numerous things you can do to help lengthen it’s life and reduce the number of pumpings.
+If you have a septic tank, you also know there are occasional issues involved in keeping it healthy, such as regular maintenance and periodic pumping.
+What you may not know is that there are numerous things you can do to help lengthen its life and reduce the number of pumpings.

 Here are a few tips I have gleaned from professionals along with a little research.
 If you and your family utilize these tips you will find you have fewer problems with your septic.

-– Do not pour chemicals of any kind down the drain unless absolutely necessary.
-They can destroy the bacteria that keeps your waste decomposing and may even end up in your groundwater (wells, streams, lakes, etc.
+– Do not pour chemicals of any kind down the drain unless necessary.
+They can destroy the bacteria that keep your waste decomposing and may even end up in your groundwater (wells, streams, lakes, etc.

 – Don’t flush anything down the toilet except bodily waste and toilet paper.
-Female sanitary napkins, cigarrettes, cat litter, etc. will also eventually clog up your septic and require costly fixes.
+Female sanitary napkins, cigarettes, cat litter, etc. will also eventually clog up your septic and require costly fixes.